Antori91/Home_Automation/README.md

          - one "Thermostat SetPoint"
          - two "General Custom Sensors" for Thermal loss and Cooling rate
          - "Light/Switch Switch On/Off" for each lighting zone
-         - Three "Light/Switch Switch/Smoke Detectors" for Failure status regarding Temperature sensors, Lighting server and Alarm server.
+         - Three protected "Light/Switch Switch/Smoke Detectors" for Failure status regarding Temperature sensors, Lighting server and Alarm server.
 Define On action and Notifications to send email/sms if failure
      - User variables:
          - Idx=1, "String" and name "HeatersActive" for Heaters status.
 Initial value: {"command" : "activateheaters", "28" : "On", "29" : "On", .... , "34" : "On"} where 28, 29 ....
 34 are Heater IDX number
          - "Integer" and name "TWILIGHTimer0" for Lighting timer.
 Initial value: 0